 Your yard can be an excellent start.
 I am sure there are some obstacles and some flat surface and it’s perfect.
-Curbs or other obstacles can be considered as some kind of real traffic simulation.
+Curbs or other obstacles can be considered a real traffic simulation.

-If you are nimble and skilled after a while in that tight space with a bunch of obstacles that’s great.
-Pets or members of your family who run around trying to annoy and disturb you is great excercise as well.
+If you are nimble and skilled after a while in that tight space with a bunch of obstacles, that’s great.
+Pets or members of your family who run around trying to annoy and disturb you is great exercise as well.

-Simulation is real and you can actually thank them …
+The simulation is real and you can actually thank them!

-Too crowded streets can be too much load for start.
-Stick to less motorized roads for now.
-I know that If you are driver or cyclist all your life you can be confident enough that entering into traffic jam could seem like a piece of the cake.
+Streets that are too crowded can be too much for beginners.
+Stick to less crowded roads for now.
+I know that If you have been a driver or cyclist your whole life, you can feel confident enough to enter traffic because it should be a piece of the cake.

-However, underestimation is the first step to failure.
-These machines provide you totally different feel and some time is needed in order to properly cope with controls and master them.
+However, underestimating is the first step towards failure.
+These machines provide you a totally different feel and some time is needed in order to properly cope with the controls and master them.